+Editor’s note: It is FFS how to control the access of privacy data.
+For example, the owner of privacy data should have an access to the original data without any pseudonimization or anonymization.

+Editor’s note: It is FFS how the proposed information can be provided more efficiently.
+For example, such information can also be modelled as attributes of a resource representing a privacy rule.
+In this case, resources containing privacy data can refer to an appropriate privacy rule resource.

 The following figure shows how privacy data can be processed in oneM2M system.

 Figure x2.
 Privacy data handling procedure

-Step 1-3: A wearable sensor application that is associated with a person registers and creates corresponding resources with IN-CSE.
-As the sensor application contains privacy data, the creation message contains attributes indicating which regulation to follow and a type of data processing mechanisms (e.g., pseudonimysation).
+Step 1-3: A wearable sensor application that is associated with a person registers and creates corresponding resources on a IN-CSE.
+As the sensor application contains privacy data, the creation message contains attributes indicating which regulation to follow and the type of data processing mechanisms (e.g., pseudonimyzation).

 Step 4-5: When a new measurement from the sensor application creates a contentInstance resource, the data in the contentInstance is pseudonymized as indicated in the resource attribute.

-Step 6-7: AE2 tries to read AE#1 resource to show the value to its user.
-As the resource is indicated as a privacy data, the response includes pseudonymized data.
+Step 6-7: AE2 tries to read the contentInstance resource to show the value to its user.
+As the resource is indicated as privacy data, the response includes pseudonymized data.

 -----------------------End of change 1-------------------------------------------